 When you edit the Management Structure, you can review and make changes to the Organisational Chart.
 To add a new person or delete a person from the chart, simply right click on the person you want to make changes to.

-Once you are satisfied with the content of the Construction Phase Plan, simply click the Export button to print or export to a PDF or Word.
+Once you are satisfied with the Construction Phase Plan, simply click the Export button to export to a PDF or Word doc.